mikalai-s/react-native-typescript/README.md

 Runs the [jest](https://github.com/facebook/jest) test runner on your tests.

+#### `npm run build`

+Compiles TypeSript files and puts output into `build` dir.

+#### `npm run build:watch`

+Compiles TypeSript files, put output into `build` dir and watches for changes.

 #### `npm run ios`

+It runs `build:watch` script in the background and starts app in iOS Simulator.

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

 #### `npm run android`

+It runs `build:watch` script in the background and starts app in an Android device or emulator.

 Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
 Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).
 We also recommend installing Genymotion as your Android emulator.
 Once you've finished setting up the native build environment, there are two options for making the right copy of `adb` available to Create React Native App: